ayushshy-stack/ayushshy-stack/README.md

 <h2 align="center">🚧 In Progress</h2>

 <p align="center">
-Building an AI-driven application with a focus on backend systems and decision-making logic.<br/><br/>
+Building an AI-driven application focused on backend systems and decision-making logic.<br/><br/>

-The goal is to create something practical and not just another demo project.<br/><br/>
+The goal is to create something practical — not just another demo project.<br/><br/>

 Will be live soon.<br/><br/>

-📌 Goal: Build fewer but higher-quality, real-world projects
+📌 Goal: Build fewer but higher-quality projects
 </p>

 <hr/>